tliron/prudence/TUTORIAL.md

 9. "present" sets the content type to JSON and writes JSON to the response using the "name" variable that was extracted via the path wildcard.

 ### More JavaScript

-You might be wondering at this point what APIs are available for your JavaScript code.
+You might be wondering at this point what APIs are available for your JavaScript code in Prudence.
 Can you use libraries downloaded from [npm](https://www.npmjs.com/)?
-The answer is a qualified no.
-Most of those libraries are designed to work with [Node.js](https://nodejs.org/), which is a JavaScipt environment that is very different from Prudence's.
+The answer is a qualified no. Most of those libraries are designed to work with [Node.js](https://nodejs.org/), which is a JavaScipt environment that is very different from Prudence's.
 And some are designed for web browsers, which are different yet again.
 Generic JavaScript code will work, but anything that relies on platform-specific APIs will not.

 Prudence provides you with an alternative solution: the ability to use almost any Go library as-is in JavaScript.
 There's a growing ecosystem of great Go libraries that can help you write your application, including database drivers.
 To learn how to use them see the [extension guide](platform/README.md#javascript-apis).

+(To be clear, you can definitely use [npm](https://www.npmjs.com/) JavaScript libraries in your client-side code!
+That code is run in clients' browsers, not in Prudence.)

 Effects